Pica d'Estats

-Pica d'Estats (or The States Peak) (Catalan: Pica d'Estats, French: Pic d'Estats) is a 3143 m mountain in the Montcalm Massif, Pyrenees. on the Spanish–French border, and is the highest mountain in Catalonia.
+Pica d'Estats (or The States Peak) (Catalan: Pica d'Estats, French: Pique d'Estats) is a 3143 m mountain in the Montcalm Massif, Pyrenees. on the Spanish–French border, and is the highest mountain in Catalonia.

 This mountain is included in the Parc Natural de l'Alt Pirineu.

 Summits

 The summit is located between the Catalan municipality of Alins in Pallars Sobirà and the French district of Ariège.
 It comprises three peaks, all lying close to each other: